nicklockwood/FXForms/README.md

 There are two levels of customisation possible for cells.
 The simplest option is to subclass one of the existing `FXFormCell` classes, which all inherit from `FXFormBaseCell`.
 These cell classes contain a lot of logic for handling the various different field types, but also expose the views and controls used, for easy customisation.

-When subclassing an existing cell type, you can override the `setUp`, `update` and `didSelectWithTableView:tableView controller:controller` methods (optionally calling [super …] if you want to inherit the original cell's behaviors).
+When subclassing an existing cell type, you can override the `setUp`, `update` and `didSelectWithTableView:controller:` methods (optionally calling [super ...] if you want to inherit the original cell's behaviors).
 The `setUp` method will be called once when the cell is created, and the `update` method will be called each time the field value is updated.

 If you already have a base cell class and don't want to base your cells on `FXFormBaseCell`, you can create an FXForms-compatible cell from scratch by subclassing `UITableViewCell` and adopting the `FXFormFieldCell` protocol.